Mike Sego and friends crossing the finish line

 Who is Mike Sego?

-I've paced dozens of runners at events across the country — from hometown community marathons to large destination races.
+I've paced runners at events across the country — from hometown community races to large destination races.
+I'm also an active member of the Los Altos Runners.
 My coaching background means I understand the science behind pacing strategy: lactate threshold, aerobic drift, negative splits.
 But what I care about most is the person next to me.

 Whether it's your first 26.2 or your shot at a PR that's been years in the making, I show up prepared, focused, and ready to run every step with you.